-This shop manual uses technical terms which may be slightly different from the ones used in parts catalog.
+This Shop Manual uses technical terms which may be slightly different from the ones used in the Parts Catalog.

 It is understood that this manual may be translated into another language.
 In the event of any discrepancy, the English version shall prevail.